bsurc/docs/docs/logging_in.md

     chmod 600 ~/.ssh/authorized_keys
     ```

-8. And that's it--your key is added!
+8. And that's it—your key is added!
 To test if it is working, in your local
     terminal try to SSH to Borah:
     ```bash
     ssh -XC (your Borah username)@borah-login.boisestate.edu